ucrcsedept/course-support/module-1/module1.md

 ## Part 2: Using the Compiler on the Command Line

 Now that our compiler is installed, lets use it!
 Create a new folder on your desktop, and name it CS010B.
-Open it in VSCode by going to File > Open Folder, and open the CS010B folder.
+Open it in VSCode by going to File > Open Folder (or by using the shortcut Ctrl + O or Cmd + O for macOS), and open the CS010B folder.
 Now, we have an empty folder open in VSCode.
-Now open a terminal in VSCode by going to Terminal > New Terminal.
+Now open a terminal in VSCode by going to Terminal > New Terminal (or by using the shortcut Ctrl + \` or Cmd + \` for macOS).
 Your terminal should show the path to the CS010B folder.
 To make sure, use the ```pwd``` command, and it should print the path to the CS010B folder. ```pwd``` stands for "print working directory", and it is a helpful command for keeping track of where your terminal is currently looking at.
 We can use our terminal to create a file in our folder by using the ```touch``` command.
 Lets create a file called ```main.cpp``` by running the command ```touch main.cpp```.
 Now, you should see an empty C++ file in your CS010B directory.
 Open it, and paste this code in.

 ```cpp
 #include <iostream>